Grappa

 - Old, aromatic grappa: similar to the old grappa, but made from aromatic grape varieties.

-- Flavoured grappa: addition of herbs or parts of plants or essences derived from them; fundamental alteration of the aromatic profile.
+- Flavored grappa: addition of herbs or parts of plants or essences derived from them; fundamental change in the aroma profile.

 Our grappa producers